 Until February 3, 2025, regulations promulgated by the Occupational Safety and Health Standards Board (Cal OSHA) prohibited employers from preventing employees from wearing face coverings unless it would create a safety hazard.
 This bill would codify that regulation and extend its application indefinitely.
 "Face covering" is defined to include surgical masks, medical procedure masks, respirators worn voluntarily, or tightly woven fabric or nonwoven material of at least two layers that completely cover the nose and mouth and is secured to the head with ties, ear loops, or elastic bands that go behind the head.
 A violation of these standards and regulations under specific circumstances will be considered a crime.

-Status: Pending in the Assembly Labor and Employment Committee.
+Status: Unanimously passed the Assembly Labor and Employment Committee and pending in the Assembly Appropriations Committee.